NPaspallis/CO1417/week12-capstone-wordle/Wordle.md

 z 434
 ```

-### Lower Second (50%+)
+### Lower Second (50%)
-* Enhance the above function ``print_frequencies`` so that the printed output shows the letters sorted by frequency,
+* Enhance the above function ``print_frequencies`` so that the printed output shows the letters sorted by frequency in
-i.e., the letter with the highest frequency shows on top, etc.
+descending order, i.e., the letter with the highest frequency shows on top.

 * See sample runs below for more info.